-“At least twice,” she said, and laughed, even though Chuck had no idea why it was funny.
+“At least twice,” she said, and laughed.
+Chuck joined in even though he had no idea why it was funny because he was trying to create a false sense of familiarity he could exploit later.
 “Have a good night, Chuck.”
 Zoe made her escape and headed back to her office.

-Zoe’s office was small, but it was a corner office and it looked out over the sprawling megalopolis of Los Urbanos with these big glass windows all along both external walls.
+Zoe’s office was small, but it was a corner office and it looked out over the sprawling megalopolis of Los Urbanos, and it had these big glass windows all along both external walls so you could appreciate it all.
 It was way bigger than what she’d had back in Cascade Falls.
 Everything in her life was way bigger since she moved to LU.
 She felt like the luckiest woman in the whole world as she swung open the door.
 She had worked hard, of course, very hard to get to where she was, as far back as she could remember she’d been working towards this dream coming true before her eyes, but she knew tons of other journalists who had worked just as hard and hadn’t had anything approaching the opportunities she’d had.
-And that didn’t even take into consideration her personal life, which was fucking spectactular and totally undeserved.
+And that didn’t even take into consideration her personal life, which was fucking spectacular and totally undeserved.

 Sanjay sat at her desk, fiddling with her computer.
 His long dark hair was pulled up into a man bun, which was his disguise.
 It was so funny how he could hide in plain sight just by putting his hair up in a bun and being a mild-mannered tech support guy.
 She told him that once, that she couldn’t believe people didn’t recognize him right away – his face was everywhere, on billboards and in TV commercials and plastered onto the side of city buses and smiling from the cover of People Magazine.
 He joked that the best disguise of all was being Southeast Asian, it was like he was invisible, no one even looked at him twice, and she thought that was really sad and wanted to beat up the whole world on his behalf.